 Historian Ed Gilnert noted that below the stevedores, watermen and lightermen were the ‘interminable levels of skilled workers’, such as the ‘corn porters, deal porters, coopers, riggers, those who specialised in short-stay docks, tallymen, warehousemen, pilers, baulkers and blenders.’7 He continued: ‘At the bottom of the heap, and reviled by all the other waterside workers, were the ordinary dockers’.8 But here there was a further split between the regulars and the casuals, with the latter sub-dividing themselves into their own complex hierarchy.

 Top of the casual tree were the frequently-chosen workers, followed by the irregularly employed, who in turn considered themselves superior to any casual involved in ‘unloading phosphates, asbestos or lampblack’.9 Beneath them were the casuals ‘who worked in the deep-freeze ships, who needed to wear sacking on their feet to stave off frostbite, and those who unloaded the horns of African animals, knowing that the opening of the boxes would release insects with a venomous bite.’10 Those in charge of loading and or lugging coal, the ‘coalies’, were also towards the bottom rungs of the social ladder.
-Their bodies were covered in coal dust and thus made them figures of fun.
+Their bodies were covered in coal dust, which could make them figures of fun.
 In his work on the docks, Jo Anderson quoted a bargeman, Harry Thomas Harris, who admitted to teasing the coalies.
 ‘If near enough to us,’ Harris wrote, ‘we would whistle: “Whist, here come the bogey-man!”
 But all coalies then appeared aged and repartee was not their strong point.’11

 Survival of the fittest

 It is worth pausing here to note the numbers employed in dock work.
 In his extensive analysis of London’s East End in the late 19th Century, Charles Booth computed that the main dock companies – the West and East India Docks, the London and St. Katherine Docks and the Millwall Docks – employed, on average, 8,087 men on the best working days.13 There were also those who worked on the Thames wharves and jetties independent of the major dock companies.
 In addition, thousands of jobs were indirectly dependent on the dock workers, such as publicans, the costermongers or local shopkeepers.
-The dock strike of 1889 also had precedence; the dock workers and several unions had successfully flexed their muscles in 1872, when their demand for a pay rise was successfully achieved.
+The dock strike of 1889 also had a recent precedence: the dock workers and several unions had successfully flexed their muscles in 1872, when their demand for a pay rise was successfully achieved.
 The workforce was awarded 5d an hour, up from 4d, and granted an overtime rate of 6d.14 But the victory was a hollow one for the casuals as the dock companies responded by making greater use of ‘hire-by-the-hour’.* This meant many casuals were used for shorter stretches, leaving them substantially out of pocket.15

 *Similar in intent to the use zero-hour contracts now prevalent in Britain.